Occupational Employment and Wages in Huntsville, May 2013

-Workers in the Huntsville Metropolitan Statistical Area had an average (mean) hourly wage of $23.97 in May 2012, about 9 percent above the nationwide average of $22.01, according to the U.S. Bureau of Labor Statistics.
-Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 5 of the 22 major occupational groups, including architecture and engineering, business and financial operations, and management.
-Thirteen groups had significantly lower wages than their respective national averages, including construction and extraction, sales and related, and transportation and material moving.
+Workers in the Huntsville Metropolitan Statistical Area had an average (mean) hourly wage of $24.44 in May 2013, 9 percent above the nationwide average of $22.33, according to the U.S. Bureau of Labor Statistics.
+Regional Commissioner Janet S. Rankin noted that, after testing for statistical significance, wages in the local area were significantly higher than their respective national averages in 4 of the 22 major occupational groups, including architecture and engineering, and business and financial operations.
+Twelve groups had significantly lower wages than their respective national averages, including construction and extraction; education, training, and library; and transportation and material moving.

-With employment of 3,000, aerospace engineers was one of the largest occupations within the architecture and engineering group, followed by electrical engineers (1,590) and electronics engineers, except computer (1,110).
-Among the higher paying jobs were aerospace engineers and electronics engineers, except computer, with mean hourly wages of $55.93 and $50.43, respectively.
-At the lower end of the wage scale were cartographers and photogrammetrists ($21.34) and electrical and electronics engineering technicians ($26.85).
-(Detailed occupational data for business and financial operations are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/2012/may/oes_26620.htm.)
+With employment of 2,450, aerospace engineers was one of the largest occupations within the architecture and engineering group, as were electrical engineers (2,040) and electronics engineers, except computer (1,220).
+Among the higher paying jobs were aerospace engineers and electronics engineers, except computer, with mean hourly wages of $51.18 and $50.51, respectively.
+At the lower end of the wage scale were electrical and electronics engineering technicians ($25.54) and industrial engineering technicians ($29.15).
+(Detailed occupational data for architecture and engineering are presented in table 1; for a complete listing of detailed occupations available go to www.bls.gov/oes/current/oes_26620.htm.)

 |Major occupational group||Percent of total employment||Mean hourly wage|

 Life, physical, and social science

 Community and social services

 Food preparation and serving related